Library Undergraduate Research Award

-- The Award recognizes undergraduate students who demonstrate the excellent use of library resources & services
+- The Award recognizes undergraduate students who demonstrate the excellent use of library resources and services.

 - Awards are usually given for $1,000 - $1,500.
 The number of awards may vary.

 - The Awards are offered in two categories

 - Category 1: Papers and projects from a 300 level or above course and completed within a single term.

 - Category 2: Theses or multi-term papers and projects.